 Shower Trays with Suction Cups

 Are you tired of picking up Legos or small toys and want to keep them together and in arm’s reach of your kids?
 Suction holders can be the perfect solution.
 Just suction the trays to your kids’ window and they have a place to store their favorite things.

 Shower caps are also a great staple to have on hand.
 If you make stops and your kids get their shoes dirty, you can place them in the shower caps.
 Or if you don’t want to take their shoes off, place the caps around their shoes.
 If you stop to have a picnic, you can also use these to snap around a plate to keep the bugs away from your food.

 For night driving, you may get distracted by turning the overhead lamps on for the kids to read.
 The clip-on LED reading light can come in handy.
 Clip onto seat belts so kids can have a reading light at their disposal.
 Clip onto your kids if you have to get out of your car at night to stretch your legs or go into a dark rest stop.
 These are portable and give just enough light for them to read, but not enough that it will distract you from driving.

-Do you have any road trip tips to share?
-Leave them in the comments below or share a picture to our Facebook page!
+Do you have any road trip hacks to share?
+Leave them in the comments below!